Skip Navigation

 Parent Contribution

 The parent contribution is an estimate of the parents’ ability to contribute to the cost of attendance of a dependent student.
-Among the key components comprising the parent contribution are base year taxable and untaxed income, net value of assets as of the date of FAFSA submission, age of the older parent, family size, number of family members in college, and, possibly, any other documented extenuating or special family circumstances the college is willing to consider.
-The expected family contribution is the sum of the student contribution and parent contribution.
+Among the key components comprising the parent contribution are base year taxable and untaxed income, net value of assets as of the date of FAFSA submission, age of the older parent, family size, and, possibly, any other documented extenuating or special family circumstances the college is willing to consider.
+The student aid index is determined by factoring the information provided by all contributors on the student’s FAFSA.

 Partial Financial Hardship